sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 -   2 - Force a fullscreen size of Start.

 <p style="margin-left: 20px">If there is policy configuration conflict, the latest configuration request is applied to the device.

+<a href="" id="start-hideapplist"></a>**Start/HideAppList**
+> [!NOTE]
+> This policy requires reboot to take effect.

+<p style="margin-left: 20px">Allows IT Admins to configure the Start Menu by collapsing or removing apps list.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 (default) – None.
+-   1 – Hide apps list.
+-   2 - Hide apps list, and Disable in Settings app.
+-   3 - Hide apps list, remove all apps button, and Disable in Settings app.

+<p style="margin-left: 20px">To validate on Desktop, do the following:

+1. Enable policy and restart explorer.exe
+2a.
+If set to '1': Verify that there is no way of opening the apps list from the Start Menu, and that the Settings toggle is grayed out.
+2b.
+If set to '2': Verify that the apps list is collapsed, and that the Settings toggle is not grayed out.
+2c.
+If set to '3': Verify that the apps list is collapsed, and that the Settings toggle is grayed out.

+<a href="" id="start-hidechangeaccountsettings"></a>**Start/HideChangeAccountSettings**

+<p style="margin-left: 20px">Allows IT Admins to customize the layout of the Start Menu by hiding "Change account settings" from appearing in the user tile.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 (default) – False (do not hide).
+-   1 - True (hide).

+<p style="margin-left: 20px">To validate on Desktop, do the following:

+1. Enable policy.
+2. Open Start Menu, click on the user tile, and verify that "Change account settings" is not available.

+<a href="" id="start-hidefrequentlyusedapps"></a>**Start/HideFrequentlyUsedApps**
+> [!NOTE]
+> This policy requires reboot to take effect.

+<p style="margin-left: 20px">Allows IT Admins to customize the layout of the Start Menu by hiding frequently used apps.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 (default) – False (do not hide).
+-   1 - True (hide).

+<p style="margin-left: 20px">To validate on Desktop, do the following:

+1. Enable showing most frequently used (MFU) apps in the Settings app.
+2. Use some apps to get them into the MFU group in Start.
+3. Enable policy.
+4. Restart explorer.exe
+5. Check that Settings toggle is grayed out.
+6. Check that MFU apps do not appear in the Start Menu.

+<a href="" id="start-hidehibernate"></a>**Start/HideHibernate**

+<p style="margin-left: 20px">Allows IT Admins to customize the layout of the Start Menu by hiding "Hibernate" from appearing in the Power button.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 (default) – False (do not hide).
+-   1 - True (hide).

+<p style="margin-left: 20px">To validate on Desktop, do the following:

+1. Enable policy.
+2. Open the Start Menu, click on the Power button, and verify "Hiberate" is not available.

+<a href="" id="start-hidelock"></a>**Start/HideLock**

+<p style="margin-left: 20px">Allows IT Admins to customize the layout of the Start Menu by hiding "Lock" from appearing in the user tile.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 (default) – False (do not hide).
+-   1 - True (hide).

+<p style="margin-left: 20px">To validate on Desktop, do the following:

+1. Enable policy.
+2. Open the Start Menu, click on the user tile, and verify "Lock" is not available.

+<a href="" id="start-hidepowerbutton"></a>**Start/HidePowerButton**
+> [!NOTE]
+> This policy requires reboot to take effect.

+<p style="margin-left: 20px">Allows IT Admins to customize the layout of the Start Menu by hiding the Power button from appearing.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 (default) – False (do not hide).
+-   1 - True (hide).

+<p style="margin-left: 20px">To validate on Desktop, do the following:

+1. Enable policy.
+2. Open the Start Menu, and verify "Restart" and "Update and restart" is not available.

+<a href="" id="start-hiderecentjumpList"></a>**Start/HideRecentJumpList**
+> [!NOTE]
+> This policy requires reboot to take effect.

+<p style="margin-left: 20px">Allows IT Admins to customize the layout of the Start Menu by hiding recently opened items in the jump lists from appearing.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 (default) – False (do not hide).
+-   1 - True (hide).

+<p style="margin-left: 20px">To validate on Desktop, do the following:

+1. Enable showing jump lists of recent items.
+2. Pin Photos to the taskbar, and open some images in the photos app.
+3. Right click the pinned photos app and verify that a jump list of recently opened items pops up.
+4. Enable policy.
+5. Restart explorer.exe
+6. Check that Settings toggle is grayed out.
+7. Right Click pinned photos app and verify that there is no jumplist of recent items.

+<a href="" id="start-hiderecentlyaddedapps"></a>**Start/HideRecentlyAddedApps**
+> [!NOTE]
+> This policy requires reboot to take effect.

+<p style="margin-left: 20px">Allows IT Admins to customize the layout of the Start Menu by hiding recently added apps.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 (default) – False (do not hide).
+-   1 - True (hide).

+<p style="margin-left: 20px">To validate on Desktop, do the following:

+1. Enable showing recently added apps in the Settings app.
+2. Check if there are recently added apps in the Start Menu (if not, install some).
+3. Enable policy.
+4. Restart explorer.exe
+5. Check that Settings toggle is grayed out.
+6. Check that recently added apps do not appear in the Start Menu.

+<a href="" id="start-hiderestart"></a>**Start/HideRestart**

+<p style="margin-left: 20px">Allows IT Admins to customize the layout of the Start Menu by hiding "Restart" and "Update and restart" from appearing in the Power button.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 (default) – False (do not hide).
+-   1 - True (hide).

+<p style="margin-left: 20px">To validate on Desktop, do the following:

+1. Enable policy.
+2. Open the Start Menu, click on the Power button, and verify "Restart" and "Update and restart" is not available.

+<a href="" id="start-hideshutdown"></a>**Start/HideShutDown**

+<p style="margin-left: 20px">Allows IT Admins to customize the layout of the Start Menu by hiding "Shut down" and "Update and shut down" from appearing in the Power button.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 (default) – False (do not hide).
+-   1 - True (hide).

+<p style="margin-left: 20px">To validate on Desktop, do the following:

+1. Enable policy.
+2. Open the Start Menu, click on the Power button, and verify "Shut down" and "Update and shut down" is not available.

+<a href="" id="start-hidesignout"></a>**Start/HideSignOut**

+<p style="margin-left: 20px">Allows IT Admins to customize the layout of the Start Menu by hiding "Sign out" from appearing in the user tile.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 (default) – False (do not hide).
+-   1 - True (hide).

+<p style="margin-left: 20px">To validate on Desktop, do the following:

+1. Enable policy.
+2. Open the Start Menu, click on the user tile, and verify "Sign out" is not available.

+<a href="" id="start-hidesleep"></a>**Start/HideSleep**

+<p style="margin-left: 20px">Allows IT Admins to customize the layout of the Start Menu by hiding "Sleep" from appearing in the Power button.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 (default) – False (do not hide).
+-   1 - True (hide).

+<p style="margin-left: 20px">To validate on Desktop, do the following:

+1. Enable policy.
+2. Open the Start Menu, click on the Power button, and verify that "Sleep" is not available.

+<a href="" id="start-hideswitchaccount"></a>**Start/HideSwitchAccount**

+<p style="margin-left: 20px">Allows IT Admins to customize the layout of the Start Menu by hiding "Switch account" from appearing in the user tile.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 (default) – False (do not hide).
+-   1 - True (hide).

+<p style="margin-left: 20px">To validate on Desktop, do the following:

+1. Enable policy.
+2. Open start menu, click on the user tile, and verify that "Switch account" is not available.

+<a href="" id="start-hideusertile"></a>**Start/HideUserTile**
+> [!NOTE]
+> This policy requires reboot to take effect.

+<p style="margin-left: 20px">Allows IT Admins to customize the layout of the Start Menu by hiding the user tile.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 (default) – False (do not hide).
+-   1 - True (hide).

+<p style="margin-left: 20px">To validate on Desktop, do the following:

+1. Enable policy.
+2. Log off.
+3. Log in, and verify that the user tile is gone from the Start Menu.

 <a href="" id="start-startlayout"></a>**Start/StartLayout**
 > [!IMPORTANT]